hellokathy/6300Spring15Team10Mirror/Project1/ProjectPlan.md

 **Requirements Analysis**

-This phase will consist of gathering information regarding and developing functional and non-functional
+This phase will consist of gathering information regarding the project and developing functional and non-functional
 requirements for the system.
 In order to successfully complete this phase it is important to discover the
 specific needs from the customer to aid in developing accurate requirements and to prevent having to backtrack
 once the project is under way.
 Methods such as interviews, surveys, observation, research, and any other variety